mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure the correct input type is on all form entry fields | The correct input type is on all form entry fields.
 [Email input](wireframes/email_test.png) | PASS
 Ensure dropdown job category list is marked as required | Dropdown job category list is marked as required.
 Turns red if unvalid and green if valid.
 [Correct validation](wireframes/valid.png) [Incorrect validation](wireframes/unvalid.png) | PASS
 Ensure a flash message is displayed when a job is successfully added | A flash message is displayed when a job is successfully added.
 [Job added](wireframes/job_success_flash.png)
+Ensure clicking on the edit button takes the user to the edit jobs page | Clicking on the edit button takes the user to the edit jobs page. | PASS